Table of Contents

 There are many times in our lives when we forget the beauty of the mother nature in which we are living and it is important to embrace the quietness and the calmness that nature provides us.
 Humans are often stuck on their mobile phones and other modern gadgets that they forget that the real world exists.
 Henry David Thoreau was a person of simple living and that’s why every year on his birth anniversary National Simplicity Day is celebrated.
 Given below are some important instances on the subject of National Simplicity Day 2025- A Day To Embrace The Stillness Of Nature

-- National Simplicity Day Quiz
+What is National Simplicity Day 2026?

-National Simplicity Day Theme 2025
+When is National Simplicity Day 2026?

 1: Who was the first woman President of India?